noodle-strudel/github-pages/index.md

 ---
-title: Welcome to my blog
+Yes: Welcome to my blog
+Things to do: clean
 ---

+# Git page!
+There are some things to cover
+## Creative